WHAT IS THE DIFFERENCE BETWEEN RICE NOODLES AND VERMICELLI NOODLES?

 Another important ingredient is the lemongrass.
 Lemongrass, for instance, has a unique and fresh, mild citrus taste.
 The first time I had lemongrass was a Vietnamese restaurant we go to often.
 So, I planted and harvested my own.
 Luckily, I live in Arizona, which lemongrass loves.
 In addition, snakes and mice don't like the wonderful citrus small, so I get a two for the price of one.

 Of course, not everyone has a lemongrass plant growing in their yards, so where can you find this special ingredient?
 Whole Foods carries it, and from time to time, so does Sprouts market.

 In order to use the lemongrass in cooking, you first have to chop off the thick ends and peel away the layers, like an onion, until you get a pliable stalk that bends.
 Then, you simply dice the white pliable center.

 DULSE...THE VEGAN INGREDIENT TO REPLACE FISH SAUCE IN ANY ASIAN RECIPE

 Dulse is a variety of seaweed that resembles leafy red lettuce when fresh.
 Its flavor will definitely remind you of the ocean — its minerality makes it a great stand-in for salt.

 The benefits of Dulse include, for example, high levels of protein and fiber.
-Dulse is a nutrient-rich red algae which has become increasingly popular in health food circles due to its numerous nutrition properties.
+Dulse is a nutrient-rich red algae that has become increasingly popular in health food circles due to its numerous nutrition properties.
 More and more experts are advising people to implement sea greens into their diets, including dulse.

 LEMONGRASS TOFU IS A PERFECT ADDITION FOR VIETNAMESE NOODLES

 For this Vietnamese noodle recipe, I decided to top it with Lemongrass Tofu I grilled in advance.
 Although I love Vietnamese noodles without tofu, the tofu and marinade compliment the taste of the dressing and fresh vegetables in the noodle bowl.